Buy Property in Dubai (2025 Costs & Investment Guide)

 - Cleaning of common areas, landscaping, and pool maintenance.

 - A "sinking fund" for major future repairs and improvements.
-Service charge rates are calculated on a per-square-foot basis and vary significantly depending on the community, the developer, and the level of amenities provided.
+Service charge rates are calculated per-square-foot, varying by community, developer, and amenities.

 What are the Utility Setup Fees

-Setting up a DEWA connection involves a one-time refundable security deposit and non-refundable activation charges.
-The deposit is typically AED 2,000 for an apartment and AED 4,000 for a villa.
-In communities with district cooling systems, you may also need to pay separate deposits and fees to providers like Empower.
+Upon taking property ownership, you must set up essential utility accounts.
+The Dubai Electricity and Water Authority (DEWA) provides these services.
+A DEWA connection requires a one-time refundable security deposit and non-refundable activation charges.
+Deposits are typically AED 2,000 for an apartment and AED 4,000 for a villa.
+For communities with district cooling, expect separate deposits and fees from providers like Empower.

 A Final Checklist of Purchase Costs

-To simplify your financial planning, here is a consolidated checklist of the potential costs involved when buying a property in Dubai:
+To simplify your financial planning for 2025, here's a consolidated checklist of potential costs when you buy property in Dubai:

 - Property Price Down Payment: Typically 20-25% of the property value.